nguyenp13/lindy_hop_housing/README.md

     Refactor the code so it runs nicely
-    Update it to run more cleverly when calculating P so that it doesn’t run so slowly Tiers of preferences
+    Update it to run more cleverly when calculating P so that it doesn’t run so slowly test everything to make sure the GA code works test P
+    Tiers of preferences
     Required co-guests, e.g. carpool buddies
     Or key staff volunteers
     Preferred co-guests, i.e. friends
+    Make it so that there's one car for every host.
+We'll have to remove rides from are compatible.
+        If there's someone who can't get a ride, stick that in the post report.

     Very Important
         Add gender to teh host and guest classes